The Digital Media Experience Lab provides all TMU students with access to 3D printing at no cost.

-DME 3D Printing Certification process:
+DME 3D Printing Certification requires that you:

-- Book and pass the 3D Printing Certification 2 in-person test.
-[Coming soon!]
+- Book and pass the in-person 3D Printing Certification 2 test (30-45 minutes).

 3D Printing FAQs

 How much does it cost to print at the DME?
 TMU students are not charged any fees to 3D print at the DME.
 As long as you fall within the rolling credit guidelines below, the TMU Libraries will subsidize all PLA filament costs for our users.

 How long can I print for?
 The maximum amount of time a single print can take is 6 hours (hard limit), and you can submit up to 12 hours of prints for approval at a time.
 The DME runs on a rolling credit system of 12 hours.
 For example: If you have a booking for 4 hours, you have 8 hours left of time credit.
 Once you complete the 4 hour print, your time credit will be back to 12 hours.

 How long will my print take?
 This depends on many factors.
 However, you will learn how to get a print time estimate by following the training in Certifications 1 and 2.